aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdiskaddendum.md

 ![xDBG32Debug](./images/18 - As can be seen here, this is the data that is written to disk.png)

-- With here the reference to the memory location 19FCD4 in the ECX register.
+- Seen here is the reference to the memory location 19FCD4 in the ECX register.
 This is the memory address pointed at by the local_210 variable.
 - Then I let the WriteFile execute and see what changed on the system.

 ![FileActivityWatch](./images/19 - The five bytes are written directly to the hard disk, but nothing else happens.png)

-- This was also the point where I became quite sure that the malware did not encrypt any files on the files.
+- This was also the point where I became quite sure that the malware did not encrypt any files.
     - The only writes performed by the malware seemed to happen in the money function, and it only writes 512 bytes to PHYSICALDISK0.